amirhoseinsalimi/vottom-sheet/README.md

 Vottom Sheet supports the following props:

 - `modelValue` (Boolean, required): Control the visibility of the bottom sheet.
 Works in pair with `@update:modelValue` to enable 2-way data binding (`v-model`).
-- `fullScreen` (Boolean, optional, default: false): Make the component full-screen.
+- `fullscreen` (Boolean, optional, default: false): Make the component fullscreen.
 - More props are going to be added...

 ## Events